Hudson, Wisconsin native "Jambo" Joe Bones plays a mix

 the way I like it."

-Jambo's first CD of all-original material is currently available.
+Jambo's CDs of all-original material are currently available.

 Ordering info here.

 "Jambo" Joe Bones looks and sounds like he stepped off